Pablo123GitHub/recipes/README.md

 Two types of test: Models testing and Integration testing

 - For models testing, we test that validations are being correctly enforced.
-For example, if we say in the model that the name must be present, the test will test will check that we have an invalid record when we try to create a chef object without a name
+For example, if we say in the model that the name must be present, the test will check if we have an invalid record when we try to create a chef object without a name

 - For integration testing, we try to reproduce the user experience.
 For example, do we get the correct edit chef view when we  are directed to the edit page?
 Do we see an error message on the view when we try to edit with an invalid attribute?